Lankow/nfc-emulator/README.md

 ```
 `Add` and `Remove` accept arrays; `Add` may also be a single scenario object and `Remove` a single name.

+## Example external server

+A minimal Node.js implementation of this HTTP API is provided in
+[`example-server/`](example-server/).
+It allows controlling the app from a
+desktop machine or other external tools and handles multiple commands
+concurrently.

 ## Code Structure

 - `MainActivity` – Compose UI and AID configuration.